getsentry/craft/docs/src/content/docs/targets/github.md

   owner: getsentry
   repo: toolkit
 workspaces:
-  cli:
+  packages/*:
     releaseBranchPrefix: release/cli
     targets:
       - name: github
         tagPrefix: "cli@"
-  mcp:
+  tools/mcp:
     releaseBranchPrefix: release/mcp
     targets:
       - name: github
         tagPrefix: "mcp@"
 ```

-Workspace names use ASCII letters, digits, periods, underscores, and hyphens.
+Selected workspace paths use nonempty ASCII path segments containing letters,
+digits, periods, underscores, and hyphens.
+Segments cannot be `.`, `..`,
-They are release units, not npm package workspaces.
+`__proto__`, or start with `-`.
+They are release units, not npm package
+workspaces.
+Craft ignores files matched by a configured glob and rejects
+overlapping workspace keys.
 A workspace cannot use
 `github.projectPath`, and a workflow cannot provide both a `path` and a
 workspace.
 This keeps each publish request unambiguous.

-The `craft workspace list` command prints the exact configured workspace names
+The `craft workspace list` command prints the concrete workspace paths as a
-as a JSON array for automation.
+JSON array for automation.
+Action publish titles always carry the full concrete
+path.

 :::caution
 Declaring **multiple** `github` targets with **different** `tagPrefix` values in a single release unit is ambiguous: Craft uses the first prefix for read-path operations and logs a warning.
 Use separate release workspaces for independent products.